tennydesign/thekind/README.md

 - Amazon Rekognition API integration
 - SpriteKit powered gameboard
 - Mapbox (with custom view/pins/animation)
-- My own view-centric-loader architecture, to avoid relying heavily on viewcontrollers.
-The architecture resembles what Apple created later with SWIFT UI (view as principal), but this is 1 year before. (cause MVVM also sucks sometimes)
+- MVVM + My own view-centric-loader architecture, to avoid relying heavily on viewcontrollers.
+The architecture resembles what Apple created later with SWIFT UI (view as principal), but this is 1 year before.